sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 With that test as a baseline, I proceeded to run a series of tests, each 60 seconds long, starting with 6 virtual users and increasing the number of VUs with each test.
 I also reduced the delay between virtual user iterations to 100ms.
 The most important metric is `http_req_duration`, which represents is the total request time (`http_req_sending + http_req_waiting + http_req_receiving`), which I have plotted below for the full set of tests.

-{{< img-link "images/http_req_duration.png" "images/http_req_duration.png" "Unsuprisingly... a CDN with caching makes a big difference">}}
+{{< img-link "images/http_req_duration.png" "images/http_req_duration.png" "Unsurprisingly... a CDN with caching makes a big difference">}}

 {{< img-link "images/http_req_duration_zoomed_thumbnail.png" "images/http_req_duration_zoomed.png" "Click for full size image">}}

 Up until around 50 VUs, the response time remains flat, with an uncached median of 68ms and a cached median of 31ms.

-After 50 VUs, the response times begin to climb in a linear fashion.
+After 50 VUs, the response times begin to climb linearly.
 At 800 VUs the uncached median was 349ms and the cached median was 67ms.
 As would be expected at these higher loads, most (90+%) of the `http_req_duration` is spent in the `http_req_waiting` stage.

 The uncached configuration finally gave out during the 1600 virtual user test, with only 414 successful responses, indicating that ~74% of the virtual users never received a response.

 #### Virtual Users and Server Load

 It is important to note that while the virtual users run in parallel with each other, they run in serial with themselves.
-Each individual VU waits until its current pageload is complete before making a new set of requests.
+Each individual VU waits until its current page load is complete before making a new set of requests.
 As the server slows down under load, this causes the total rate of requests to drop in the more demanding tests.
 The impact is clearly seen in the total amount of data received during the tests plotted below.

 {{< img-link "images/data_received.png" "images/data_received.png" "Data received (and pageloads/s) peaks before the more demanding tests">}}